nyapommy/wood/README.md

 **Game Creator:** [@nyapommy][nyapommy] \
   The creator of the original Wood concept.

-  `Very much appreciated direction guidance and their efforts to develop and implement new game features.
-We also appreciate their contribution for making the game's soundtracks.`
+  `Very much appreciated direction guidance and their efforts to develop and implement new game features.` \
+  `We also appreciate their contribution for making the game's soundtracks.`

 **Head Programmer:** [@LcyDev][LcyDev] \
   The leader in the development of woodRewritten.

-  `A big thanks for leading the development efforts and significantly rewriting the codebase.
-Their dedication and expertise in code optimization & refactoring has been instrumental in the project's success.`
+  `A big thanks for leading the development efforts and significantly rewriting the codebase.` \
+  `Their dedication and expertise in code optimization & refactoring has been instrumental in the project's success.`

 **Tech Developer:** [@darkitxu84][darkitxu84] \
   Contributor of specialiced features and more.

-  `Big appreciation for their invaluable contributions as tech developer.
-Their dedication to thorough beta testing, and code bug fixing have been essential to the project's quality.
-We also appreciate the icon and logo designs.`
+  `Big appreciation for their invaluable contributions as tech developer.` \
+  `Their dedication to thorough beta testing, and code bug fixing have been essential to the project's quality` \
+  `We also appreciate the icon and logo designs.`
 </div>

 [//]: # (Other)